 Since a highly long drain hose is prone to twisting, preventing the correct water flow, installing an extremely long pipe is not advisable.
 If the pipe is too long, you will have to cut it.

 The standard drain hose length in most homes is 7/8 feet.
-To determine if the length is okay, you must attach the pipe first on both ends using a hose clamp.
-Afterward, check for any twists, untwist them and cut the excess length to prevent blockage.
+To determine if the length is okay, attach the pipe on both ends using a hose clamp.
+Afterwards, check for any twists, untwist them, and cut the excess length to prevent blockage.

 Nonetheless, drain hoses are prone to clogging even though you got the proper sizing.
-However, it is not something to cause an alarm because unclogging is relatively easy if there are no twists.
+However, it is not something to cause an alarm because unclogging is relatively easy without twists.

 To unclog it, first, remove the utensils from the ranks.
 Next, switch off the electricity and eliminate the water using a towel.